L4 Apprenticeship Standard

 Aims of this qualification

-The aim of this Apprenticeship will be to provide you with a sound understanding of the knowledge, skills and behaviours required of a Junior Management Consultant.
-You might be involved in conducting research, analysing and interpreting data or be responsible for organising the logistics of the project.
-As you develop and progress, you might be involved in contributing to report writing which uses statistical evidence to support recommendations and conclusions or support the creation of slide decks to deliver key messages to clients.
-You might also become more focused on a particular type of service offering (financial, strategic, operational, etc.) or industry (financial services, public sector, telecommunications etc.).
+The aim of this Apprenticeship will be to provide the learner with a sound understanding of the knowledge, skills and behaviours required of a Junior Management Consultant.
+The learner may be involved in conducting research, analysing and interpreting data or be responsible for organising the logistics of the project.
+As the learner develops and progresses, they may be involved in contributing to report writing which uses statistical evidence to support recommendations and conclusions or support the creation of slide decks to deliver key messages to clients.
+The learner also becomes more focused on a particular type of service and is able to offer financial, strategic, operational consultancy support within various sectors.

 Job Roles this qualification is suitable for: